lululxvi/deepxde/README.md

 ## Installation

-DeepXDE requires [TensorFlow](https://www.tensorflow.org/) to be installed.
+DeepXDE requires [TensorFlow](https://www.tensorflow.org/) or [PyTorch](https://pytorch.org/) to be installed.
 Then, you can install DeepXDE itself.

 - Install the stable version with `pip`: